 8. Notify Trusted Neighbors

-Telling your neighbors that you will be away lets them know to keep an eye out for suspicious activity.
+Telling your neighbors that you will be away can let them know to keep an eye out for suspicious activity.
 Make sure they have your contact information, just in case.

-9. Lock Windows and Doors, Set the Alarm
+9. Lock Windows and Doors and Set the Alarm

 Check the locks of every window and door, even unused ones, for peace of mind.
 If you have an alarm, set a code for use by your local emergency contact and notify the alarm company that you will be away.